Ninja-Squad/ninja-squad.github.com/_posts/2018-05-22-kotlin-migration.md

 The gender is not supposed to be null.
 It's just always supposed to be initialized after construction.

-Note that even in the case of the *creation* of a new person (where our own code invokes the constructor and populates the entity), the gender is supposed to be set, either directly in the constructor, or right after construction, before it's ever read.
+Note that even in the case of the *creation* of a new person (where our own code invokes the constructor and populates the entity), the gender is supposed to be set, either directly in the constructor, or right after construction, before it's ever being read.

-So we decided to change this code to
+So I decided to change this code to

 ```
     @NotNull